-You are liable to pay for damage or repairs that are necessary as a result of any action by you or by your visitors to the property.
+You are liable to pay for damage or repairs that are necessary because of any action by you or by your visitors to the property.
 You must report any damage to us within three (3) days of it occurring.
 Failing to report damage is a breach of your lease agreement.